j33k3k/sysmonProcessInjection/sysmonEDRfields.md

 # Comparision of Sysmon and Elastic Defend fields

+## Sysmon Config fixes
+- In the config there needs to be a explicit rule included for the include/exclude RuleGroups to trigger, had missed on the include and did not trigger any eid 6

 ## Eid 1 Process Create
 Every CreateProcess call generates EID 1.
 Sysmon hooks this via kernel process-creation callbacks registered through PsSetCreateProcessNotifyRoutineEx.
 Elastic Defend generates process events with event.action: start via its kernel-mode driver (ElasticEndpoint.sys), capturing equivalent telemetry through ETW and kernel callbacks.